frain-dev/convoy-website/content/docs/getting-started/receiving/convoy-api.md

 id: convoy-api
 ---

-The complete API reference can be viewed and interacted with on [Readme](https://convoy.readme.io).

 Sending webhooks with the API does not require a client setup like the SDKs.
 The API key retrieved from your dashboard will be added in the Authorization header.

 ## Create an application